 -Benjamin Soskis, Maribel Morey, and Stanley N. Katz, co-founders and editors of HistPhil.

-Benjamin (@BenSoskis) is a Research Associate at the Urban Institute’s Center on Nonprofits and Philanthropy.
-He is a frequent contributor to the Chronicle of Philanthropy; his writing on philanthropy and the nonprofit sector has also appeared in the Washington Post, The Atlantic online, the New Yorker.com, the Wall Street Journal, the Guardian, and the American Prospect, and the Foundation Review.
-He is the co-author of The Battle Hymn of the Republic: A Biography of the Song that Marches On (Oxford, 2013), and Both More and No More: The Historical Split between Charity and Philanthropy (Bradley Center for Philanthropy and Civic Renewal, 2014).
+Benjamin (@BenSoskis) is a Senior Research Associate at the Urban Institute’s Center on Nonprofits and Philanthropy.
+He is a frequent contributor to the Chronicle of Philanthropy; his writing on philanthropy and the nonprofit sector has also appeared in the Washington Post, The Atlantic online, the New Yorker.com, the Wall Street Journal, the Guardian, and the American Prospect.
+He is the co-author of The Battle Hymn of the Republic: A Biography of the Song that Marches On (Oxford, 2013), and the co-author (with Stanley Katz) of Looking Back at 50 Years of U.S. Philanthropy (Hewlett Foundation, 2016).
 He is also a consultant for the history of philanthropy program of the Open Philanthropy Project, which from 2015-2016 funded his work on this blog.
 His work on HistPhil is currently being supported by the William and Flora Hewlett Foundation and Carnegie Corporation of New York.

 Stanley was originally trained in early American history, but has since moved on to study the history of philanthropy in the United States.
 Currently a member of the faculty at Princeton’s Woodrow Wilson School, he has also taught at Harvard, Wisconsin and Chicago.
 His work on philanthropy began in the 1970s in collaboration with Barry D. Karl of the University of Chicago.
 Oft-cited examples of their collaboration include “Foundations and Ruling Class Elites,” Daedalus (1987) and “The American Private Philanthropic Foundation and the Public Sphere 1890-1930,” Minerva (1981).
 Now he works with two former students!
 For further information on Stanley, please go to http://www.princeton.edu/~snkatz/.